-Does size really matter?
+OK it may be a cliché but does size really matter?
 Well in the case of Logos most people would say yes.
-How many times have I heard the words “great but let’s make the logo bigger”.
+How many times have I heard the words “that’s great but let’s make the logo bigger!”.

 One of the most common requests of web designers from clients is to make the logo bigger.
 And that’s almost always a mistake.